spjuhel/BoARIO/docs/source/tutorials/boario-events.rst

    and affected sectors at the second.

 2. Give them as a list of regions affected, as well as a list of sectors affected.
-   The resulting affected industries being the cartesian product of those two lists.
+   The resulting affected industries being the Cartesian product of those two lists.

 .. warning::

   Note that the second option does not allow to have different sectors affected in each region.

-By default, the impact will be uniformally distributed among the affected regions and the impact per region is then also uniformally distributed among the affected sector in the region.
+By default, the impact will be uniformly distributed among the affected regions and the impact per region is then also uniformly distributed among the affected sector in the region.

 Otherwise, there are multiple ways to setup a custom distribution: